 Today, Schonbek chandeliers, James R. Moder chandeliers, Vienna Full Spectrum chandeliers, and others create dazzling new designs in crystal.
 And crystal is for more than just chandeliers.
 A new trend in the use of crystal is in table and floor lamps, and in the application of decorative crystal directly to the frame or body of lamps and other fixtures.
 No matter where it is used, crystal offers a one-of-a-kind look that can be treasured and enjoyed for generations to come.

 Not all crystal is alike, however.
 There are many different types of crystal glass available today in a wide range of styles, cuts and price points.
 Here's a quick run-down:

-Swarovski crystal glass is manufactured by Swarovski AG exactly like Strass crystal, but without an optical coating.
+Swarovski crystal glass is manufactured by Swarovski AG.
 Generally less expensive than other Swarovski crystal, Spectra crystal is offered only in limited sizes and shapes compared with Strass crystal.

 Gemcut crystal is first quality, machine cut crystal glass of a clarity and flawlessness far beyond industry standards.
 Though not as good as Strass or Swarovski crystal, gemcut is characterized by a prismatic brilliance, visual purity, sharp faceting and precise polishing all its own.